ArnaudSpanneut/blog/content/blog/how-to-find-well-being-at-work-3-good-ways-to-thrive/index.md

 Investing in your knowledge and experience will help you to demonstrate what you're capable of.

-**Tip:** Write down and record every day the impacts you have to follow your progression and success.
+**💡 Tip**: Write down and record every day the impacts you have to follow your progression and success.

 ## Having a fair compensation

 It is legitimate to be fairly compensated for a work you participate in intensively.
 However, I found it acceptable to have a salary lower than the desired one when it can be compensated by other means (training, opportunity...).

-I've always been satisfied by receiving a pay raise, but I always ended up getting used to the new salary, and my satisfaction with it diminished
+I've always been satisfied by receiving a pay raise, but I always ended up getting used to the new salary, and my satisfaction with it diminished.

 **I see retribution as a nice consequence of passion**.
 And it should be.
 Because passion is a driver to make things going [better, faster, stronger](https://www.youtube.com/watch?v=gAjR4_CbPpQ).